-The U.S. nuclear arsenal is comprised of three legs, or methods of delivery.
+The U.S. nuclear arsenal comprises thousands of nuclear weapons and three methods of delivery, sometimes called “legs.”
 Warheads can be launched from the air via strategic bombers carrying gravity bombs or cruise missiles, from the sea by submarines holding ballistic missiles, or from underground silos housing intercontinental ballistic missiles.
 Collectively, these delivery methods are referred to as “the Triad.”
 Currently all three legs of the Triad are being modernized at a cost of $494 billion, or about $50 billion every year from 2019 to 2028.

-The sea-leg of the nuclear triad currently consists of 14 Ohio-Class ballistic missile submarines (SSBNs).
+The sea leg of the Triad currently consists of 14 Ohio-class ballistic missile submarines (SSBNs).
 These submarines are capable of firing ballistic missiles from submerged positions to hit an intended target.
 Current U.S. SSBNs can launch up to 20 nuclear-capable ballistic missiles with multiple warheads per missile.
 The Trident II D5 missile is the latest generation SSBN and can travel more than 7,000 kilometers.
-The sea leg of the triad is often considered the most critical, since submarine whereabouts are difficult to track and destroy.
+The sea leg of the triad is often considered the most essential, since submarines are difficult to track and destroy.